Tristan Thompson’s New Mystery Woman Finally Revealed Amid Messy Split With Khloe Kardashian

 Tristan Thompson wasted no time moving on following his highly publicized breakup with Khloe Kardashian.
 Days after his debacle with Kylie’s best friend Jordyn, the Cleveland Cavaliers star made headlines when he posted a photo in a restaurant.
 Tristan shared a photo of his plate but a manicured hand was also included in the photo.
 Of course, it didn’t take long for media outlets to figure out the manicured hand belonged to a mystery woman Tristan Thompson had taken out on a date.

 Initially, there were no details about the woman but now her identity has reportedly been revealed.
-According to Love B. Scott, Tristan Thompson was spotted again at Nobu on the evening of Tuesday, March 5.
+According to Baller Alert, Tristan Thompson was spotted again at Nobu on the evening of Tuesday, March 5.

 When a photographer spotted Tristan and his new woman, a series of photos were snapped.
 The NBA baller responded by flipping off the camera but the photographer still managed to get a clear photo of the woman and she appears to be the same woman he was seen with last week.

-According to The Daily Mail, she’s been identified as Karizma Ramirez, a 28-year-old model.
+The publication also reports that she’s been identified as Karizma Ramirez, a 28-year-old model.
 Now, details about Karizma are also being revealed.
 It has been reported that the upcoming model was romantically linked to Chris Brown back in 2013.
 Ironically, that was around the time when he was reportedly still involved with Rihanna.

 In addition to Chris Brown, Karizma has also been linked to another NBA player – Shane Larkin.
 While many of Khloe Kardashian’s fans are likely surprised since Jordyn Woods has been at the center of controversy for weeks, Tristan’s attempt to move on so quickly comes as no surprise given his romantic track record.